Azure-Samples/cognitive-services-speech-sdk/public_samples/samples/python/console/README.md

 ## Prerequisites

-* Python 3.5 (64 bit) or later needs to be installed.
+* Python 3.5 or later needs to be installed.
 Downloads are available [here](https://www.python.org/downloads/).
-* The Speech SDK Python package is available for Windows (x64), Mac (macOS X version 10.12 or later), and Linux (x64).
+* The Speech SDK Python package is available for Windows (x64 and x86), Mac (macOS X version 10.12 or later), and Linux (x64).
 * On Ubuntu 16.04 or 18.04, run the following commands for the installation of required packages:
   ```sh
   sudo apt-get update